Ephesoft-Labs/Transact.Integration.NintexWorkflowCloud/README.md

 ## Prerequisites

 To take full advantage of this repository, you will need the following:
-- A Nintex account
+- A Nintex Workflow Cloud account
-- A Box Developer’s account

 # Nintex Xtensions